Thought Leadership

 Our MLG Private Fund structure (the “Private Fund”) is a Limited Liability Company that is classified as a partnership for tax purposes.
 This allows taxable income and loss to pass through to the investors.
 A primary focus of the Private Fund is to achieve geographic diversification, which will likely result in investments in several states.
 Depending on your individual tax situation, taxable losses that are passed through may be powerful, especially if they can be used to offset other passive income generated by the rest of your portfolio.
 Because of the investments in many states, however, you will most likely be obligated to file non-resident state tax returns in many of the states that the Fund is invested in.
 For an investor who does not have income in multiple states already, or who may be allocating a smaller amount, the additional tax preparation cost could impact returns.

 The MLG Dividend Fund structure (the “Dividend Fund”) is also a Limited Liability Company that is classified as a partnership for tax purposes; however, the Dividend Fund intends to own substantially all its investments through a subsidiary REIT which acts as a UBTI blocker.
-This allows to invest without incurring Unrelated Business Taxable Income.
+This allows you to invest without incurring Unrelated Business Taxable Income.
 It can also eliminate non-resident state tax filings, except for the state of Wisconsin.
 The trade-off with this option, in contrast to the Private Fund, is that the passive losses produced from the Fund’s investments do not pass through to the investor.

 What should I be thinking about?

-While there are clear benefits to investing in our funds, we’d strongly encourage you consult with your tax professional to see what makes the most sense for your situation.
+When considering your investment options, we’d strongly encourage you consult with your tax professional to see what makes the most sense for your situation.
 Here are a few questions you can start with:

-- Am I intending to use a retirement account to invest?
+• Am I intending to use a retirement account to invest?

-- Do I have other sources of passive income that can be offset with potential passive losses generated by the Private Fund structure?
+• Do I have other sources of passive income that can be offset with potential passive losses generated by the Private Fund structure?

-- How much am I investing?
+• How much am I investing?

-- How much would filing in multiple states cost and what is the impact based on my investment amount?
+• How much would filing in multiple states cost and what is the impact based on my investment amount?

-- Am I intending to invest in more private real estate funds over time?
+• Am I intending to invest in more private real estate funds over time?

 Ready to invest?
 Visit our Private Fund page to learn more!
 If you’re a current investor, you can log in here.

-Steve Kelly is Assistant Vice President of Investor Relations, and works with the investors in MLG’s various funds.
+Steve Kelly is Vice President of Investor Relations, and works with the investors in MLG’s various funds.
 Outside of the office, he enjoys golf, playing guitar, and all the ups and downs of cheering for Wisconsin sports teams.